-A personal account by Benjamin Bergery
+A personal memoir by Benjamin Bergery

-Most of the videos of live Boston music on this site were produced by myself and Jan Crocker from 1979 to 1982 with the MIT Film/Video Section.
+Most of the videos of live Boston music on this site were produced by myself and Jan Crocker from 1979 to 1982 with people from the MIT Film/Video Section.
 These multi-camera videos were mostly shot in the framework of a course I taught over many semesters at the MIT Film/Video Section entitled Film, Video and Performance.
 The choice of bands to document was curated and organized by Jan Crocker, who had a keen sense of the post-punk musical revolution underway locally, and in the UK.

 For me, the culmination of this endeavor occurred when we shot The Cure on the dim, tiny, ground-level stage of the Underground nightclub.
 I will always remember standing three feet next to Robert Smith, shooting him with our custom black and white shoulder-mounted Newvicon camera.
 The other camera people were Jan Crocker, Michael Grecco and Rachel Strickland.